Finqen/SAT_Solving_Problem_3/README.md

 For that reason, in order to generate the plots some of the above mentioned problem types were moved to a different folder (named "malfunction").

+We have also noticed that different hyperparameters & heuristics performed differently well on different problems.

 ## Running the program:

 ### Files